Sunday, December 11th, 2022, 6pm-8pm

 Every year people ask – “How did Luminaria start in Mt.
 Lookout?”
 Well now you have your answers…

 Luminaria began out of necessity in 1975.
 The birth of Luminaria was due in part for the need to raise funds for a float to celebrate the nation’s bicentennial in 1976.
-The Civic Club did not have the funds to pay for the tissue paper squares needed to stuff the chicken-wire frame float.
-Lucky for the Civic Club and following generations of Mt.
-Lookout residents that Mrs. Georgia McCartney recalled a Spanish custom adopted by an Arizona community she visited the previous year.
+The Mt.
+Lookout Civic Club (now the Mt.
+Lookout Community Council) did not have the funds to pay for the tissue paper squares needed to stuff the chicken-wire frame float.
+Luckily for the Civic Club and following generations of Mt.
+Lookout residents, Mrs. Georgia McCartney recalled a Spanish custom adopted by an Arizona community she visited the previous year.
 The Spanish custom included lighting bonfires to guide the Christ Child into people’s homes during the holiday season.
 The tradition has evolved into using paper bags with candles inside for the purpose of guiding guests to the household.
-Mr. Elmer Scherman, the Luminaria Chairman recalls that approximately 900 kits were sold the first year for $3.75 each.
+Mr. Elmer Scherman, the first Luminaria Chairman, recalls that approximately 900 kits were sold that first year for $3.75 each.
 The holiday tradition has continued ever since.